alzpk/laraslug/README.md

 # Laraslug
-Small package that it easy to create slug for laravel models
+Small package that makes it easy to create slug for laravel models

 ### Installation